iCloud Email vs Gmail: Which Is the Better Option?

 However, relying on the security of the application alone may not be enough to ensure the safety of your data.

-Adding the third-party capabilities of Clean Email’s Privacy Guard feature can better protect your email account from recognized data breaches and security problems.
+Adding the third-party capabilities of Clean Email’s Privacy Monitor feature can better protect your email account from recognized data breaches and security problems.

-The Privacy Guard tool will check if your mail account was found in any know security incidents and, if found, offer you to update your password, implement multi-factor authentication, and more.
+The Privacy Monitor tool will check if your mail account was found in any know security incidents and, if found, offer you to update your password, implement multi-factor authentication, and more.

 When it comes to iCloud email security vs Gmail, added protection is everything.